Travelling with your kitten

 Making the trip

-If you want to take your kitten away with you, or you need to take her out of the home for any reason, you'll need to transport her in a secure cat carrier.
+If you want to take your kitten away with you, or you need to take them out of the home for any reason, you'll need secure cat carrier.

 What type of carrier?

 Plastic carriers are best because they are sturdy and easy to keep clean.
 Cardboard carriers aren't really suitable for anything other than a short journey.
 A carrier that opens from the top is better for getting your cat in or out of the basket.
 It will need to be well ventilated and escape-proof, make sure the base is lined with absorbent paper and a soft blanket or towel.
 A small litter tray should be provided for a long journey and there should always be plenty of room for air to circulate around it.